When you’re prepared for digital printing, but your fabric isn’t

 Preparing your fabric for Digital Printing

 If you’re aiming for high quality digital printing results, treating your PFP fabrics with inkjet preparation chemicals is an absolute must.
 PFDP fabrics ensure sharper prints, deeper shades and will save you up to 30% on ink usage.
 You can either purchase fabrics that are made PFDP for you, or prepare your own fabric for digital printing.
 This is easier than you might think!
-You only need a inkjet preparation recipe and a sharp eye for quality to get started.
+You only need a inkjet preparation recipe and a sharp eye for quality to start.

 After testing your fabrics to see if they live up to all the PFP preconditions, you’re ready to prepare your fabric for digital printing.
 Most textile professionals do this by foulard application, but in fact any print screen, spray or valve jet application will do the trick.
 As with all textile chemistry, the better the recipe is tailored to your application process, the type of ink and substrate, the better the end result will be.